Snoring and Sleep Apnea

 - Poor muscle tone in the tongue and throat

 Yes, when snoring is severe it can be serious.
 Snoring disturbs your sleeping patterns and deprives you of appropriate rest.
-Your snoring may be a significant problem for someone else as well.
+Your snoring may be a significant problem for someone else, as well.
 When left untreated, snoring can cause long-term health problems, including sleep apnea.
 Don’t leave your snoring untreated.
 Call to schedule an appointment with your snoring doctor.

 What Is Sleep Apnea?

 The word “apnea” literally means “without breath.”
 There are three types of apnea.
 Obstructive sleep apnea is the most common.
 It is caused by a blockage of the airway, usually when the soft tissue in the rear of the throat collapses and closes during sleep.
 Central sleep apnea is caused by a blockage in the airway.
 However, in central sleep apnea, the brain fails to signal the muscles to breathe.
 Mixed sleep apnea, as the name implies, is a combination of the two.
 With each apnea event, the brain briefly arouses people with sleep apnea in order for them to resume breathing, but consequently sleep is extremely fragmented and of poor quality.